Lymphocyte-activation gene 3: 2000 to 2009.

-In May 2004 the St. Jude Children's Research Hospital team showed, through LAG3 knockout mice, that LAG-3 negatively regulates T cell expansion and controls the size of the memory T cell pool.
-This was in spite of earlier in vitro work that seemed to suggest that LAG-3 was necessary for T cell expansion.
-Work at Johns Hopkins University published in October 2004 identified LAG3's key role in regulatory T cells.
-The St. Jude Children's Research Hospital team reported in December 2004 that LAG-3 is cleaved within the D4 transmembrane domain into two fragments that remain membrane-associated: a 54-kDa fragment that contains all the extracellular domains and oligomerizes with full-length LAG-3 (70 kDa) on the cell surface via the D1 domain, and a 16-kDa peptide that contains the transmembrane and cytoplasmic domains and is subsequently released as soluble LAG-3.
+In May 2004, it was shown through LAG3 knockout mice that LAG-3 negatively regulates T cell expansion and controls the size of the memory T cell pool.
+This was in contrast to earlier *in vitro* work suggesting that LAG-3 was necessary for T cell expansion.
+Research published in October 2004 identified LAG3's key role in regulatory T cells.
+In December 2004, it was reported that LAG-3 is cleaved within the D4 transmembrane domain into two fragments that remain membrane-associated: a 54-kDa fragment containing all the extracellular domains, which oligomerizes with full-length LAG-3 (70 kDa) on the cell surface via the D1 domain, and a 16-kDa peptide containing the transmembrane and cytoplasmic domains, which is subsequently released as soluble LAG-3.